Healthplan Spain

 DNI for Spanish Citizens Living Abroad

 If you are living outside Spain, you can request your DNI through a Spanish consulate.
-Once back in Spain, it’s important to renew your DNI and update your empadronamiento as soon as possible.
+Once back in Spain, it’s important to renew your DNI and update your empadronamiento as soon as possible, ensuring your local records match your new nationality status.

 Cost of the DNI in 2025